whizsid/osm-to-sql/README.md

 ## Installation

-Currently only supporting to arch linux based distros
+Currently only supporting to linux distros.

 ### Arch Based Distros